Accessible courses help students learn.

 And we have a variety of tools to help you meet accessibility standards in Canvas.

 When uploading documents into Canvas, a software called Blackboard Ally will automatically rate your documents to determine how well they meet accessibility standards.

 You also have access to a Course Accessibility Report that shows you how accessible your course is overall.
 This quick guide explains how to find it and use it in your Canvas courses.

 When creating content in Canvas Pages and Assignments using the Rich Content Editor, you can use the built-in accessibility checker to identify ways to improve accessibility.

 Quizzes and Assignments

 If you have received an accommodation request from a student to receive extended time on assignments or quizzes, the following links will walk you through the process of providing those in Canvas:

 Disability Services can provide additional one-on-one consultation about accommodations in Canvas.

 When using videos in your Canvas course from online sources, choose videos with accurate closed captioning.
 If you create your own videos, there are multiple options to add closed captioning.

-- Type the video transcript and add it to the Canvas page below your video
+- In Canvas - use a typed video transcript when recording and add it to the page below your video